elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 for the Bernoulli, binomial, negative binomial, and geometric distributions.
-If Beta distribution is used to model the prior distribution of the probability parameters in these distributions, then resulting posterior distribution is Beta distribution.
+If Beta distribution is used to model the prior distribution of the probability parameters in these distributions, then resulting posterior distribution of the probabilities is Beta distribution.
 This provides closed form expression for the posterior distribution, making the calculation of the posterior distribution easy.

 Given the probability of fraud call $\hat{p}$, likelihood function of
 $k$ fraud calls in $N$ calls is the Binomial distribution given by